-I learned to make lentil soup in my student days from an original Moosewood Cookbook recipe that called for the soup to simmer for three to four hours.
+This is an oversized recipe adapted from the original Moosewood Cookbook that will feed a crowd or provide plenty of leftovers.
+I simmer it in a tall stockpot.
+Moosewood called for its lentil soup to simmer for three to four hours.
 I guess people had more free time back in the 70′s.
-At any rate, while a long simmer is lovely, you can make this soup in just over an hour if you want.
+While an hours-long simmer would be lovely, you can make this soup in just over an hour if you want.

-Sauteing the onions, celery, carrots, and garlic first, then adding them to the soup, would also be lovely and add a bit of caramelized flavor.
-But it’s lower effort, and lower fat, to add those ingredients directly to the soup, and that’s what I do.
-If you want to saute the vegetables in olive oil, start with the longer-cooking ones like the carrots and onions, then the celery, and only put the garlic in for a couple of minutes at the end (or not at all).
+Sauteing the onions, celery, carrots, and garlic in olive oil first, then adding them to the soup, would also be lovely.
+I often do that to add caramelized flavor to the soup, but I’ve given directions for the faster method of starting the lentils and then adding the vegetables directly to the pot.
+If you have time to saute the vegetables in olive oil, start with the longer-cooking ones like the carrots and onions, then the celery, and only put the garlic in for a couple of minutes at the end (or not at all).

 Serve the lentil soup with chopped scallions or parsley on top.
-If you use dairy, it’s excellent topped with a dollop of sour cream.
-This recipe yields enough for six, but go ahead and make it big even if you are just feeding a few people.
+If you use dairy it’s excellent topped with a dollop of sour cream.
+This recipe yields enough for eight, but go ahead and make it big even if you are just feeding a few people.
 It’s even better the next day.

-Change the ingredient amounts as you like, add fresh or dried herbs like basil, oregano, or parsley.
-I usually use leftover pasta sauce for the tomato sauce.
+This is good with fresh or dried herbs like basil, oregano, or parsley.
+I sometimes use leftover pasta sauce for the tomato sauce.
 Do use green lentils, not hulled orange lentils which will become too mushy.
 The green lentils hold their shape and provide texture to the soup.

 - 3 cups green lentils